-Gelatin capsules of size 1 (approximate length 19.4 mm) with caramel cap and caramel body, printed with white ink "50 mg" on the body and containing yellow to orange granules.
+Hard capsules with caramel cap and caramel body, printed with white ink 'SB 50' and white line on the body, containing yellow to orange granules, with a nominal length of approximately 19.4 mm.

 4. CLINICAL PARTICULARS

 4.1 Therapeutic indications